Here at Token Metrics, we understand that our most valuable asset is you, our audience.

 The Model T can be purchased for $169.99 and comes with a full-color touchscreen and a microSD card to store passwords.

 “Trust Wallet was acquired by Binance exchange in late 2018; It is one of the most dynamic cryptocurrency wallets in the industry.
-It offers diverse functions such as storing and staking crypto assets.” – Diego Lara, Token Metrics Advisor
+It offers diverse functions such as storing and staking crypto assets.” – Diego Lara, Partner, Token Metrics Ventures

 Rounding out the nominees is the mobile app Trust Wallet.
 Trust wallet is a change of pace from the other honorees in that it is a hot wallet designed for mobile users.